 The FHT Stove simply reverts to 'off' mode and all the stove heat is released into the room

-boiling in the vicinity of the fire.
+water boiling in the stove.

 Can I have TRVs on my radiators?